mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-css.md

 ## CSS overwrites

 ### Overwrite CSS globally
-To overwrite any global CSS properties of existing components, target the correct CSS property and place your CSS files in the `assets` folder.
-This overwrites any existing defaults for that CSS property.
+To overwrite any global CSS property, you need to target the element selector and place your CSS file with the overwrites in the `assets` folder.

 For reference, see the [Vizro CSS files](https://github.com/mckinsey/vizro/tree/main/vizro-core/src/vizro/static/css).

-!!! example "Customizing global CSS properties"
+!!! example "Overwrite CSS globally"
     === "my_css_file.css"
     ```css
     h1, h2 {